ageddesi/Mocked-API/middleware/analytics/README.md

 # Notes:
 This is a reference document for the implementation of the MockAPI Analytics Middleware.

-Analytics is based on an interface - the imaginitively names IAnalytics interface.
+Analytics is based on an interface - the imaginitively named IAnalytics interface.
 This describes the functionality required for an analytics provider.

 ## Code provided